Bobcat: Profile and Information

 • Sub-species: L.r rufus, L.r fasciatus

-There are about twelve subspecies of bobcats historically, but only two subspecies are recognized.
-The recognized bobcats can be found in different locations which include:
+There are about twelve subspecies of bobcats historically, but only two are recognized.
+The recognized bobcats can be found in different locations, which include:

-There are names of other sub-species which are unrecognized or further research are being made of them, they include L. r. gigas, L. r. superiorensis, L. r. floridanus, L. r. texensis, L. r. baileyi, L. r. esquinapae and a few others.
+There are names of other unrecognized sub-species that require further research; they include L. r. gigas, L. r. superiorensis, L. r. floridanus, L. r. texensis, L. r. baileyi, L. r. esquinapae and a few others.

 A bobcat has fur ruffled around each side of its face.
-With its tail looking cut or bobbed, the name “bob” cat was derived.
+The “bob” cat was derived from its tail, which looked cut or bobbed.

-The coat colour that defines a bobcat varies, but the recorded and recognized colour are reddish-brown, a shade of light grey, buff-brown, and yellowish-brown.
-Its fur has stripes or dots which could be darker brown or black.
+The coat color defining a bobcat varies, but the recorded and recognized colors are reddish-brown, light grey, buff-brown, and yellowish-brown.
+Its fur has stripes or dots, which could be darker brown or black.
 Around its eye, a thin layer of white fur can be spotted.

 The tuft of hair on the bobcat’s ear makes it easy to be identified, while its bobbed tail measures up to 14cm.
 Its weight varies between 13-30 pounds, measuring up to 53.34cm high while standing and 76.2-127cm long.

-When compare to the Canada lynx, its ear tufts and legs are shorter, furred footpads with a light smaller paw and a stockier appearance.
+Compared to the Canada lynx, its ear tufts and legs are shorter, and its footpads are furred with a light, smaller paw, and stockier appearance.
 The bobcat also possesses impeccable hearing and eyesight.

 Habitat

-There are various habitats in which the bobcat can adapt to, and they include mountains, desert, forest, farmland, and swamps.
-It also creates its den in a space between rocks or tree crevice.
+There are various habitats in which the bobcat can adapt, and they include mountains, deserts, forests, farmland, and swamps.
+It also creates its den in a space between rocks or tree crevices.

 Diet

-Bobcats are known all over the world as a nocturnal wildcat, which means its hunting takes place mostly at night.
-It has a great sense of smelling and hearing, which is used in the hunting of smaller animals or insects, such as rabbits, mice, birds and many more.
+Bobcats are known worldwide as nocturnal wildcats, so their hunting occurs mostly at night.
+It has a great sense of smell and hearing and is used in hunting smaller animals or insects, such as rabbits, mice, birds, and many more.

 Bobcats are shy creatures.
-They are unsociable or lonesome but are very territorial, which makes them aggressive against outsiders.
+They are unsociable or lonesome but very territorial, making them aggressive against outsiders.
 Male bobcats have a large territorial boundary, which ranges for about 20-30 miles and often overlaps with the territory of a couple of female bobcats.

 The lifespan of an average bobcat is 12 to 13 years.
 The mating season for bobcats is usually between February and March.
-Their offsprings are born between April and May after a month or 60 to 70 days of gestation.
-The offsprings are raised by the female bobcats alone.
+Their offspring are born between April and May after a month or 60 to 70 days of gestation.
+The offspring are raised by the female bobcats alone.

-The offsprings are born with their eyes closed, but after the ninth or tenth day, their eyes open.
-They begin to roam around in the den and explore their surroundings for four weeks before the female bobcat begins to wean them for two months.
+The offspring are born with their eyes closed, but their eyes open after the ninth or tenth day.
+They roam around in the den and explore their surroundings for four weeks before the female bobcat begins to wean them for two months.

 After 3 to 5 months, they begin to migrate with their mother.
-They begin to hunt by themselves once they clock their first year, then afterwards they leave their mother to leave on their own.
+They begin to hunt by themselves once they clock their first year, leaving their mother to live independently.

-• Male bobcats territory is usually 30 miles unlike the females which is 5 miles
+• Male bobcats’ territory is usually 30 miles, unlike females, which is 5 miles.

 • The main prey on the bobcats’ menu are rabbits

-• The number of offsprings is usually between 1 to 6
+• The number of offspring is usually between 1 and 6

 • Bobcats lifespan is between 12 to 13 years

-• The male isn’t involved in raising the offsprings
+• The male isn’t involved in raising the offspring.

 • Its predators include wolves and cougars